rust-lang/reference/src/conditional-compilation.md

 ## Caveats

 Conditional compilation, be it features or targets, require an exponential number of configurations and test cases to be properly covered.
-By default, testing, linting, MIRI, docs and others will only run on the default set of features and for the current platform.
+By default, testing, linting, Miri, docs and others will only run on the default set of features and for the current platform.

 Having a CI job per target can help with linting, testing and building for all targets.
 There are also some tools that accept a `--target` flag for cross compilation.